aditya3438/slimgur/README.md

-# slimgur
+# Slimgur
 A clone of imgur.
+My first react project.